 Boat Tour - Main Cabin

-The dining table is shown below in both the up and in the down positions.
-This is a wonderful design as it is so easy to put away when not being used which really opens the space.
-For the two of us we use it as shown.
-When we have guest aboard the table folds open again to double in size.
+The dining table is shown below in both the up and down positions.
+This is a wonderful design as it is so easy to put away when not being used, which really opens the space.
+For the two of us, we use it as shown.
+When we have guests aboard, the table folds open again to double in size.
 The navigation station and chart table are just visible in the picture with the dining table in the down position.
-This area really doesn't get much use as we have our instruments and radar/chartplotter at the helm.
-Without a seat back this area just isn't very comfortable to work at for more than a few minutes.
-We have solved this by adding a work desk in the guest cabin which we will review in a future post.
+This area really doesn't get much use as we have our instruments and radar/chartplotter at the http://helm.
+Without a seat back, this area just isn't very comfortable to work at for more than a few minutes.
+We have solved this by adding a work desk in the guest cabin, which we will review in a future post.

 Saturday, October 21, 2006